iWinston/typeorm-plus/README.md

 If you are using `outDir` then you'll need to specify paths to `.js` files inside outDir directory.
-If you are using `outDir` and when you remove or rename your entities make sure to clear `outDir` directory and re-compile your project again, because when you remove your source `.ts` files their compiled `.js` versions aren't removed from output directory and still are loaded by TypeORM because they present in outDir directory.
+If you are using `outDir` and when you remove or rename your entities make sure to clear `outDir` directory and re-compile your project again, because when you remove your source `.ts` files their compiled `.js` versions aren't removed from output directory and still are loaded by TypeORM because they are present in the `outDir` directory.

 ### Running the application